 Beauty industry is something that always changes and improves.
 Innovations involve various skin treatments, lip fillers, lashes extensions, liposuction but one of the most popular treatments, for a couple of years now, is eyebrows treatment well known as microblading eyebrows.

-In this ultimate guide about microblading we will thoroughly explain everything you need to know about this highly-requested cosmetic procedure by answering common questions.
-Look for your answers in the sections below:
+In this ultimate guide about microblading we will thoroughly explain everything you need to know about this highly-requested cosmetic procedure by answering the common questions.
+Look for your answers in the sections below.

 The whole microblading treatment usually lasts for 2-3 hours and it usually starts like this: